Cart 0

 During Antiquity, gold took on an even more sacred dimension.

-• Ancient Egypt: The Egyptians considered gold to be the flesh of the gods, particularly the sun god Ra.
-Gold decorated the tombs of the pharaohs, like the famous funerary mask of Tutankhamun, and symbolized eternity.
-Gold working techniques were perfected during this period, allowing the creation of complex jewelry and ritual objects.
+• Ancient Egypt: The Egyptians regarded gold as the flesh of the gods, particularly the sun god Ra.
+Gold adorned the pharaohs’ tombs, such as the famous funerary mask of Tutankhamun, and symbolized eternity.
+Goldsmithing techniques became more refined during this period, enabling the creation of intricate jewelry and ritual objects.

 • Mesopotamia and Persia: Gold was a symbol of wealth and authority.
-Mesopotamian kings and Persian emperors used it to adorn their palaces and treasures, often to demonstrate their supremacy.
+Mesopotamian kings and Persian emperors used it to adorn their palaces and treasuries, often to demonstrate their supremacy.

 • Greece and Rome: Among the Greeks and Romans, gold was associated with luxury and military glory.
-Gold crowns symbolized victory, while gold coins served as tangible proof of economic and political power.
+Gold crowns symbolized victory, while gold coinage served as tangible proof of economic and political power.

 During the Middle Ages, gold became a spiritual and religious symbol.

-• The Christian Church: Gold was used in the creation of chalices, crosses, and other liturgical objects, symbolizing divine purity and the light of God.
+• The Christian Church: Gold was used to create chalices, crosses, and other liturgical objects, symbolizing divine purity and the light of God.

-• Medieval kingdoms: Monarchs' golden crowns represented their divine right to rule.
-Gold was also accumulated as treasure and used to seal alliances between kingdoms.
+• Medieval kingdoms: Monarchs’ gold crowns represented their divine right to rule.
+Gold was also amassed as treasure and used to seal alliances between kingdoms.

 4. The great discoveries and the colonial era: the quest for gold

-With the era of great exploration (15th-17th centuries), gold took on a new meaning: that of global wealth.
+With the Age of Exploration (15th–17th centuries), gold took on a new meaning: that of global wealth.

-• The Rush for America: Spanish conquistadors plundered the treasures of the Aztec and Inca civilizations, bringing huge quantities of gold back to Europe.
+• The rush to the Americas: Spanish conquistadors plundered the treasures of the Aztec and Inca civilizations, bringing enormous quantities of gold back to Europe.

-• Gold as universal currency: Gold coins become an economic standard, consolidating its role as a universal store of value.
+• Gold as a universal currency: Gold coins became an economic standard, reinforcing its role as a universal store of value.

 5. Gold in the modern world: between investment and heritage

-Today, gold is seen as a symbol of luxury, a financial refuge and a cultural heritage.
+Today, gold is seen both as a symbol of luxury, a financial safe haven, and a cultural legacy.

-• Contemporary jewelry: Gold continues to be the cornerstone of precious jewelry, particularly in its form of 18-karat gold, which combines brilliance and durability.
+• Contemporary jewelry: Gold remains the cornerstone of fine jewelry, notably in 18-karat gold, which combines brilliance and durability.

-• Economic value: Gold is a safe investment in times of economic uncertainty, representing a timeless safe haven.
+• Economic value: Gold is a safe investment in times of economic uncertainty, a timeless safe-haven asset.

-• Recyclability and ethics: With environmental concerns, gold is now recognized for its ability to be recycled indefinitely, meeting modern demands for sustainability.
+• Recyclability and ethics: With growing environmental concerns, gold is now recognized for its ability to be recycled indefinitely, meeting today’s sustainability requirements.

 The evolution of gold extraction: from ancestral techniques to modern methods

-Gold mining dates back thousands of years, and the earliest methods were simple, but laborious.
+Gold extraction dates back thousands of years, and the earliest methods were simple but labor-intensive.

-• Crushing and washing: In early civilizations, particularly in Egypt and Mesopotamia, gold was extracted manually from river alluvium.
-Miners used crude tools to crush gold-bearing rocks, then washed the ore in streams.
-This process made it possible to separate the heavier gold particles from the sand and gravel.
+• Crushing and washing: In the earliest civilizations, notably in Egypt and Mesopotamia, gold was extracted by hand from river alluvial deposits.
+Miners used rudimentary tools to crush gold-bearing rock, then washed the ore in waterways.
+This process separated the heavier gold particles from sand and gravel.

 • Heating the ore: Once the gold was collected, it was often heated to separate it from remaining impurities.
-This technique, although primitive, allowed civilizations like the Egyptians to produce remarkably sophisticated pure gold objects.
+This technique, though primitive, enabled civilizations such as the Egyptians to produce remarkably sophisticated objects in pure gold.

-These methods, although environmentally friendly due to their low impact, were limited in terms of yield, allowing only a tiny part of the gold present in the ore to be extracted.
+These methods, while environmentally friendly due to their low impact, were limited in terms of yield, extracting only a tiny fraction of the gold present in the ore.

-The industrial era: a revolution in gold mining
+The industrial era: a revolution in gold extraction

-With the advent of the industrial revolution in the 19th century, new technologies radically transformed gold mining.
-These advances were driven by increased demand for gold, fueled by gold rushes in California, Australia and South Africa.
+With the advent of the Industrial Revolution in the 19th century, new technologies radically transformed gold extraction.
+These advances were driven by increased demand for gold, fueled by gold rushes in California, Australia, and South Africa.

-• Amalgam method: Gold extracted from the ores was mixed with mercury, forming an amalgam.
-The latter was then heated to vaporize the mercury, leaving pure gold.
-Although very effective, this method had disastrous consequences on the environment and human health due to toxic mercury vapors.
+• Amalgamation method: Gold extracted from ores was mixed with mercury, forming an amalgam.
+This was then heated to vaporize the mercury, leaving pure gold.
+Although highly effective, this method had disastrous consequences for the environment and human health due to toxic mercury vapors.

-• Cyanide process (1887): Developed by John MacArthur, this chemical process consists of dissolving gold in a cyanide solution, which makes it possible to extract up to 90% of the gold contained in the ore.
-Still widely used today, it is effective for ores with low gold content, but poses serious environmental problems, particularly due to the risk of contamination of soils and waterways.
+• Cyanide process (1887): Developed by John MacArthur, this chemical process dissolves gold in a cyanide solution, enabling the recovery of up to 90% of the gold contained in the ore.
+Still widely used today, it is effective for low-grade ores, but raises serious environmental concerns, notably due to the risk of contaminating soils and waterways.

 Modern extraction: between technology and sustainability

-Today, gold mining relies on advanced techniques that seek to maximize efficiency while reducing environmental impact.
+Today, gold extraction relies on advanced techniques designed to maximize efficiency while reducing environmental impact.

-• Surface and underground mining: These methods involve digging huge pits or tunnels to extract the gold ore, which is then chemically treated to extract the gold.
+• Open-pit and underground mines: These methods involve digging vast pits or tunnels to extract gold-bearing ore, which is then chemically processed to recover the gold.

-• Bioleaching: A greener alternative to cyanide, this process uses bacteria to dissolve the gold in the ore.
-Although promising, this method is still not widespread.
+• Bioleaching: A more environmentally responsible alternative to cyanide, this process uses bacteria to dissolve the gold contained in the ore.
+Although promising, this method is still not widely used.

-• Gold recycling: With around 200,000 tonnes of gold already mined since the beginning of human history, much of it is still in circulation.
-Recycling gold, particularly from old jewelry or electronic components, is a growing and sustainable trend.
+• Gold recycling: With around 200,000 tonnes of gold already extracted since the beginning of human history, a large share is still in circulation.
+Gold recycling—particularly from vintage jewelry or electronic components—is a growing, sustainable trend.

-Despite technological advances, gold mining remains an industry with significant impacts:
+Despite technological advances, gold extraction remains an industry with significant impacts:

-• Deforestation and loss of biodiversity: Mining destroys local ecosystems, particularly in tropical areas.
+• Deforestation and biodiversity loss: Mining operations destroy local ecosystems, particularly in tropical regions.

-• Soil and water pollution: Chemical processes, such as cyanide, often contaminate groundwater and rivers.
+• Soil and water pollution: Chemical processes, such as cyanide leaching, often contaminate groundwater and rivers.

 • Precarious working conditions: In some regions, artisanal gold mining takes place in dangerous conditions, often without respect for human rights.

-This is why more and more brands, like Lauredi, are committed to using gold that is recycled or comes from ethical sources, RJC certified.
+That is why more and more brands, such as Lauredi, are committing to using recycled gold or gold from ethical sources, RJC-certified.

 A precious material, a sustainable future

-The history of gold mining is marked by major developments, ranging from manual processes to complex technologies.
-Today, while demand for gold remains strong, the future of this precious metal requires sustainable and responsible practices, ensuring that its timeless beauty does not cause irreversible damage to our planet.
+The history of gold extraction has been shaped by major developments, from manual methods to complex technologies.
+Today, while demand for gold remains strong, the future of this precious metal depends on sustainable and responsible practices, ensuring that its timeless beauty does not cause irreversible harm to our planet.

-In jewelry, pure gold (24 carats) is often alloyed with other metals to improve its resistance.
-18k gold, containing 75% pure gold, offers a perfect balance of purity, durability and luster, making it a preferred choice for fine jewelry.
+In jewelry, pure gold (24 carats) is often alloyed with other metals to improve its strength.
+18-carat gold, containing 75% pure gold, offers a perfect balance of purity, durability, and brilliance, making it a preferred choice for fine jewelry.

-One of the remarkable aspects of gold is its ability to be recycled without loss of quality.
-Approximately 88% of the gold mined from the earth was mined beginning in 1848, and much of this gold is still in circulation today, a testament to its durability and continuing value.
+One of gold’s remarkable qualities is its ability to be recycled without any loss of quality.
+Around 88% of the gold extracted from the earth has been mined since 1848, and a large share of that gold is still in circulation today, reflecting its durability and enduring value.

-What does the amount of gold mean in jewelry?
+What does the amount of gold mean in a piece of jewelry?

-Gold is rarely used in its pure form (24 carats) for the manufacture of jewelry, it is then too soft and deforms too easily to make durable jewelry.
-To ensure strength and durability, it is combined with other metals to form alloys.
-The amount of pure gold contained in a piece of jewelry is measured in carats, a determining criterion for its quality, appearance and value.
+Gold is rarely used in its pure form (24 carats) for jewelry making, as it is too soft and deforms too easily to create durable pieces.
+To ensure strength and longevity, it is combined with other metals to form alloys.
+The amount of pure gold contained in a piece of jewelry is measured in carats, a key criterion for its quality, appearance, and value.

-Caratage designates the proportion of pure gold in an alloy, expressed in parts out of 24.
-The higher the caratage, the purer and more precious the gold.
+Caratage refers to the proportion of pure gold in an alloy, expressed in parts out of 24.
+The higher the caratage, the purer and more valuable the gold.
 Here are the main categories used in jewelry:

-This gold, known for its rich, vibrant color, is too malleable to be used in jewelry intended for everyday use.
-However, it is widely favored in certain regions, notably India and the Middle East, where 24-karat gold is a symbol of wealth and purity.
-24-karat gold jewelry is often worn in ceremonies or kept as an investment.
+This gold, known for its rich, vibrant color, is too malleable to be used in jewelry intended for everyday wear.
+However, it is widely favored in certain regions, notably in India and the Middle East, where 24-carat gold is a symbol of wealth and purity.
+24-carat gold jewelry is often worn for ceremonies or kept as an investment.

-18 carat gold is the reference standard in high-end jewelry, particularly in Europe and America.
-With 75% pure gold mixed with silver and copper (for the remaining 25%), it offers an ideal balance between purity and resistance.
-Its vibrant hue and durability make it a popular choice for engagement rings, wedding bands and other precious jewelry.
+18-carat gold is the benchmark standard in high-end jewelry, particularly in Europe and the Americas.
+With 75% pure gold blended with silver and copper (for the remaining 25%), it offers an ideal balance between purity and strength.
+Its radiant hue and durability make it a popular choice for engagement rings, wedding bands, and other precious jewelry.

-This alloy is less precious and less shiny than 18-karat gold, but it is more resistant to wear.
-14k gold is often used for accessible jewelry and designs requiring added strength, such as bracelets.
+This alloy is less valuable and less brilliant than 18-karat gold, but it is more resistant to wear.
+14-karat gold is often used for affordable jewelry and designs requiring greater durability, such as bracelets.

-9 carat gold contains a small proportion of pure gold, making it less valuable and more prone to oxidation.
-Although popular in some markets, notably the UK, it is considered a budget option rather than a luxury choice.
-It is often the alloy of choice for private or expensive jewelry sales sites.
-With 37.5% gold, 9 carat jewelry often does not offer the same level of quality as 18 carat jewelry
+9-karat gold contains a low proportion of pure gold, making it less valuable and more prone to oxidation.
+While popular in certain markets, notably the United Kingdom, it is considered an economical option rather than a luxury choice.
+It is often the alloy of choice for private-sale sites or low-cost jewelry.
+With 37.5% gold, 9-karat jewelry often does not offer the same level of quality as 18-karat pieces.

 Metals in gold alloys: their role and impact

-To transform pure gold into an alloy usable in jewelry, metals such as copper, silver, palladium or nickel are added.
-These metals influence not only the strength of the alloy, but also its color and appearance:
+To turn pure gold into an alloy suitable for jewelry-making, metals such as copper, silver, palladium, or nickel are added.
+These metals influence not only the alloy’s strength, but also its color and appearance:

 • Copper:

-It reinforces the solidity of the gold and gives a warmer, even reddish tint.
+It reinforces gold’s strength and gives it a warmer, even reddish tone.
 Rose gold, for example, is obtained by increasing the proportion of copper in the alloy.
-It is a popular choice for its softness and romantic appearance.
+It is a popular choice for its softness and romantic look.

-Added to gold, silver gives it a lighter and more luminous shade.
-When used in large quantities with a small part of copper, it produces the classic yellow gold.
-Silver also helps improve the malleability of the alloy.
+When added to gold, silver gives it a lighter, brighter tone.
+When used in large amounts with a small proportion of copper, it produces classic yellow gold.
+Silver also helps improve the alloy’s malleability.

 • Palladium and platinum:

 These metals are used to create white gold.
-In addition to giving a silvery tint, they significantly increase the strength of the alloy.
-Additional rhodium plating is often applied to enhance the shine of white gold.
+In addition to imparting a silvery tone, they significantly increase the alloy’s strength.
+An additional rhodium plating is often applied to enhance the brilliance of white gold.

 • Nickel:

-Although less used today due to frequent allergies, nickel has long been a component of white gold.
-It contributes to its durability and its pale color.
+Although less used today due to frequent allergies, nickel was long a component of white gold.
+It contributes to its durability and pale hue.

-Diagram of the impact of the alloy on the color of gold
+Diagram of the impact of alloying on gold color

 Geographic variations and cultural preferences

-Preferences for gold karats and colors vary widely around the world:
+Preferences for gold karatage and color vary considerably around the world:

-• In India, 24-karat gold is a symbolic and traditional choice, often worn as a display of status and opulence at weddings and festivals.
+• In India, 24-karat gold is a symbolic and traditional choice, often worn as a sign of status and opulence at weddings and festivals.

-• In Europe, 18-karat gold is widely favored for luxury jewelry, reflecting a taste for elegance and quality.
+• In Europe, 18-karat gold is widely favored for luxury jewelry, reflecting a preference for elegance and quality.

-• In North America, 14k gold is common for everyday jewelry, providing an economical and sturdy solution.
+• In North America, 14-karat gold is common for everyday jewelry, offering an economical and durable solution.

-• In the Middle East, rich yellow gold (22 or 24) is highly prized for its purity and cultural value.
+• In the Middle East, high-carat yellow gold (22 or 24) is highly prized for its purity and cultural value.

-The impact of the quantity of gold in a ring
+The impact of the amount of gold in a ring

 The amount of gold in a ring affects both its appearance and its longevity.
-A high-quality piece of jewelry, like an 18-karat gold ring, guarantees an optimal balance between shine, strength and durability.
-Gold alloys, carefully formulated with complementary metals, allow the creation of varied designs, while meeting cultural and aesthetic preferences.
+A high-quality piece, such as an 18-carat gold ring, ensures an optimal balance of brilliance, strength, and durability.
+Gold alloys, carefully formulated with complementary metals, make it possible to create a variety of designs while meeting cultural and aesthetic preferences.

-Choosing a well-designed gold ring, with an appropriate proportion of pure gold and alloy, is a safe investment, both for its timeless shine and for its ability to last through generations.
+Choosing a well-crafted gold ring, with a suitable proportion of pure gold and alloy, is a sound investment—both for its timeless brilliance and its ability to be passed down through generations.

 Gold guarantee hallmarks: in France and abroad

-In jewelry, hallmarks are marks affixed to jewelry to indicate their titration (purity of the gold) and guarantee their authenticity.
-Here is a summary of the hallmarks used in France and in certain other countries for the different gold gradings:
+In jewelry, hallmarks are marks applied to pieces to indicate their fineness (gold purity) and guarantee authenticity.
+Here is a summary of the hallmarks used in France and in certain other countries for the different gold fineness levels:

-In France, gold jewelry is subject to strict standards and must be hallmarked to attest to its purity.
-Here are the official hallmarks associated with the main titrations:
+In France, gold jewelry is subject to strict standards and must be hallmarked to certify its purity.
+Here are the official hallmarks associated with the main fineness levels:

 • Hallmark: A “seahorse”.

-• Use: Rare in jewelry, mainly for bars and bullion coins.
+• Use: Rare in jewelry, mainly for bullion and investment coins.

 • Hallmark: A “crown”.

-• Use: Uncommon in France, but used for high purity jewelry, often imported.
+• Use: Uncommon in France, but used for very high-purity jewelry, often imported.

 • Hallmark: An “eagle’s head”.

-• Use: Standard of high-end French jewelry, appreciated for its balance between brilliance and robustness.
+• Use: The standard in high-end French fine jewelry, valued for its balance of brilliance and strength.

 • Hallmark: A “scallop shell”.

-• Use: Used for more accessible jewelry or imported pieces.
+• Use: Used for more affordable jewelry or imported pieces.

 • Hallmark: A “clover”.

-• Use: Widespread in economic jewelry, although less popular in France.
+• Use: Common in entry-level jewelry, although less sought-after in France.

-Hallmarks vary from country to country, but most nations place a mark to indicate the purity of the gold.
+Hallmarks vary from one country to another, but most nations apply a mark to indicate the purity of gold.
 Here are the standards in some key markets:

 • Switzerland: